VisIVOLab/VisIVO-doc/source/visivo/visivo.rst

 * **VisIVO ViaLactea Web (VLW)**

-VisIVO technologies have been demonstrated as success stories in numerous relevant multidisciplinary environments, e.g. EU FP7 projects such as EDGI, EGI-Inspire, SCI-BUS, ViaLactea and national projects e.g. MuonPortal (http://www.dfa.unict.it/it/content/muon-portal).
-As an open access software, significant interest in its usage has been shown from all over the world (evident by the number of hits on the websites) and several scientists from different domains (e.g. Nuclear Physics) have produced visualisations of their data (simulations or observational datasets) using the VisIVO gateway.
+VisIVO technologies have been demonstrated as success stories in numerous relevant multidisciplinary environments, and :ref:`projects`.
+As an open access software, significant interest in its usage has been shown from all over the world (evident by the number of hits on the websites) and several scientists from different domains (e.g. Nuclear Physics) have produced visualisations of their data (simulations or observational datasets).

 The suite is maintained by INAF-Astrophysical Observatory of Catania and is continuously enriched with several international collaborations.